lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 If the EDHOC_Information object specified as value of "edhoc_info" includes the "app_prof" parameter, then the following applies.

-* The object MUST NOT include other parameters except for the following ones:
+* The object MUST NOT include other parameters, with the following exceptions:

   * The parameter "eads".